 - ORE and Department Chairs are available to mediate any challenges.

-SOE Business Office and SOE Personnel Office are here to assist with the following aspects of project management:
+College Business Office and College Personnel Office are here to assist with the following aspects of project management:

 - Ensuring personnel processes are followed and paperwork completed in a timely manner, including assistantships, staff hiring, academic year effort, and additional summer compensation.